For the vast majority of players in our database the answer is no.

 After all, Las Vegas was built off a 2% edge.

 However, when we say "long-term" we might have a different definition in mind than what many may assume.
 In live poker, your average winning player has anywhere between 1-5BB/hour winrate.
-Assuming 20 hands per hour, this equates to 5BB/100 (read as: 5 big blinds won per 100 hands played) and 25BB/100, respectively.
+Assuming 20 hands per hour, 2BB/hour equates to 10BB/100 (read as: 10 big blinds won per 100 hands played).

 Using the Primedope variance model below, we'll show you how nasty luck can really be in poker: